-Our bespoke curriculum is designed around a rolling programme which allows the children to build on the skills learned each year and apply them in different contexts.
+At St. Helen’s, the curriculum is themed around three main strands: Digital Literacy, Information Technology and Computer Science.
+Our bespoke curriculum is designed around a two-year rolling programme, which allows the children to build on skills learned each year and apply them in a variety of different contexts.